kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 beginning from the most expansive definition of the field ("A mode of inquiry"), we gradually narrow the focus to the actual content of the dataset by the time we get to "At Universities in Five Countries".
-I use a simple dissolve and overlay to narrow it down one piece at a time, talking about each step as I go.
+I repeatedly overlay the elements to narrow them down one piece at a time, talking about each step as I go.

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-010.png" alt = "" caption = "" %}}